Description

 Decentralized chillers are usually small in size and cooling capacity, usually from 0.2 to 10 short tons (0.179 to 8.929 long tons; 0.181 to 9.072 t).
 Centralized chillers generally have capacities ranging from ten tons to hundreds or thousands of tons.

 Chilled water is used to cool and dehumidify air in mid- to large-size commercial, industrial, and institutional (CII) facilities.
 Water chillers can be water-cooled, air-cooled, or evaporatively cooled.
 Water-cooled chillers incorporate the use of cooling towers which improve the chillers’ thermodynamic effectiveness as compared to air-cooled chillers.
 This is due to heat rejection at or near the air’s wet-bulb temperature rather than the higher, sometimes much higher, dry-bulb temperature.
-Evaporatively cooled chillers offer higher efficiencies than air-cooled chillers but lower than water-cooled chillers.
+Evaporatively cooled offer higher efficiencies than air-cooled but lower than water-cooled chillers.

 Water-cooled chiller is typically intended for indoor installation and operation, and are cooled by a separate condenser water loop and connected to outdoor cooling towers to expel heat to the atmosphere.